prendradjaja/friendlog-web/JOURNAL.md

 **v0.1.14:** Filter by phone call.

+**v0.1.15:** Fix for bug: If you filter by phone then click on a friend name (in an Event Card, not Top Filter), the filters are ANDed together.
+(This is no longer the case.)

 ----

 For quite a few days now I've been blocked on difficult sorting.
 Things I